Dog Constipation

 - Scooting: dogs often scoot when experiencing anal discomfort to try and relieve the pain.

-- Lack of Appetite: dogs suffering constipation may not have a large appetite as a result of being unable to have a bowel movement.
+- Lack of Appetite: dogs suffering constipation may not have a large appetite because of being unable to have a bowel movement.
 This can lead to weight loss.

 - Behavioural Changes: constipated dogs may be more lethargic or depressed than usual due to the discomfort.